prog-1/lists-1/README.md

 in the exercises below.

 1. Implement missing `list.List` methods and tests.
-2. Implement `InsertionSort` and `InsertSorted` functions and tests.
+2. Implement `InsertionSort` and `SortedInsert` functions and tests.